sawsanshakir/Data-Analytics-Virtual-Experience-Program/README.md

 analytics and insights from Task 1 and 2 to prepare a report for the client

 Methods used
-Data Cleaning
+- Data Cleaning.
-Machine Learning
+- Machine Learning.
-Data Visualisation
+- Data Visualisation.

 Technologies used
-Python
+- Python
-Excel
+- Excel
-Pandas, Numpy, Jupyter Notebook
+- Pandas, Numpy, Jupyter Notebook
-Build status
-Active, On-Hold, Completed